ASCIA HAE Position Paper

 - A short note introducing yourself and your child to the teacher.

 - A brochure on HAE

-- A copy of your HAE Action Plan
+- A copy of your HAE Management Plan

 - A list of Key Messages about HAE that your child’s teacher should know (see below)